ceph/ceph/doc/mgr/prometheus.rst

     ceph config set mgr mgr/prometheus/scrape_interval 20

 On large clusters (>1000 OSDs), the time to fetch the metrics may become significant.
 Without the cache, the Prometheus manager module could, especially in conjunction with multiple Prometheus instances, overload the manager and lead to unresponsive or crashing Ceph manager instances.
-Hence, the cache is enabled by default and cannot be disabled.
+Hence, the cache is enabled by default.
 This means that there is a possibility that the cache becomes stale.
-The cache is considered stale when the time to fetch the metrics from Ceph exceeds the configured ``scrape_interval``.
+The cache is considered stale when the time to fetch the metrics from Ceph exceeds the configured :confval:``mgr/prometheus/scrape_interval``.

 If that is the case, **a warning will be logged** and the module will either